USDA-FSA/fsa-design-system/guides/front-end/class-names.md

 * block and element with hyphenated words: `"fsa-nav-global__list-item"`
 * block, element, and modifier: `"fsa-nav-global__list-item--multi-column"`

 All components start with a base class for the block, like `class="fsa-nav-global"`, and will expand with other class names.
 For example, the above Top Nav class, uses the block and them adds the block and element `class="fsa-nav-global fsa-nav-global__list"` within the class parameter to expand the functionality of the component.
+CSS selectors are prefixed with `fsa-` so there is no conflict with other CSS libraries.

 ### Good Examples